 by Marcus Otte

-It is commonplace for Christians to regard relativism and skepticism as the principle cultural challenges that face catechesis today.
+It is commonplace for Christians to regard relativism and skepticism as the principal cultural challenges that face catechesis today.
 And this is not without good reason.
 But I want to suggest these are not the most fundamental sources of secularism, or of confused religion.
 Relativism is, at heart, a negative doctrine: it denies the existence of objective truth.
 Skepticism, which denies the existence of knowledge, is likewise negative.
 And just as negative passions, such as anger or fear, are ultimately grounded on positive passion (e.g., love for something one believes is threatened), negative doctrines rest upon positive ones.
 The most fundamental layer of a person’s belief system is not what they are against or deny, but what they are for and affirm.

-“Therapy culture,” as it is sometimes called, is among the principle sources of mainstream thought, both secular and religious.
+“Therapy culture,” as it is sometimes called, is among the principal sources of mainstream thought, both secular and religious.
 I do not intend to criticize therapy as such.
 Nor am I discouraging anyone from seeking therapy if they would likely benefit from it.
 The therapeutic culture of which I am speaking is a general social phenomenon, rather than any professional practice inherent to therapy.
 This social phenomenon originates in the counterculture of the late 1960’s.
 Today, the doctrines of therapy culture are firmly entrenched in the mainstream.

 Therapy culture has all the earmarks of a moral theory, and its central tenets are the bedrock upon which much newfangled morality rests.
 First, any moral theory is partly founded on a description of human beings.
 So, Aristotle defines us as “rational animals” and prescribes that we should act as such.
 For the advocates of therapy culture, the most salient fact about human beings is that we are fragile (and they prescribe that we should act like it).
 On this view, it is understandable if encounters with ordinary setbacks, disappointments, and conflicts psychologically fracture our egos.